Frequently Asked Questions

 Can I get 12x12 tiles to match the slab?

 For many slab colors, 12x12 or other size tiles are available from other suppliers or from the quarry.
 Generally we do not stock tiles as our space is limited and dedicated to full slabs.
-Please note that tiles are cut from lower "grade" material that is not suitable for slabs and that tiles may vary more than slabs so it is highly recommended to pick your slabs first and then find tiles that match your selected slabs.
+Please note that tiles are cut from lower "grade" material that is not suitable for slabs and that tiles may vary more than slabs.
+That is why it is highly recommended to pick your slabs first and then find tiles that match your selected slabs.